-Depending on the number of teams entering the competition, there will be awards in the form of trophies and certificates.
-The Organizing Committee can adjust the award type, description and the number of awards (trophy or certificate) if necessary.
+Depending on the number of teams entering the competition, there will be awards in form of trophies and certificates.
+The Organizing Committee can adjust the award type (trophy or certificate) depending on the number of teams involved.
+These awards list will be released closer to the international event.